asioso/pimcore-quicktranslate-module/README.md

 ## Configuration

-just enable the bundle in the pimcore extension manager. *And* add your api key in the Pimcore WebsiteSettings as 'deepl_auth_key'!
+just enable the bundle in the pimcore extension manager. *And* add your api key in the Pimcore WebsiteSettings as 'deepl_auth_key', and DeepL api type as 'deepl_type' with two options "PRO" or "FREE"!